knoxhack/CodeMate/GITHUB_PAGES.md

    Create a repository on GitHub and push your CodeMate project to it.

-2. **GitHub Pages Setup**
+2. **GitHub Pages Automatic Setup**

-   The workflow will automatically enable GitHub Pages for your repository.
-However, if you prefer to set it up manually:
+   The workflow will automatically:

-   - Go to your repository settings on GitHub
+   - Create a gh-pages branch in your repository
+   - Push built files to this branch
+   - Configure GitHub Pages to serve from this branch

+   After the first successful workflow run, you'll need to:

-   - Navigate to the "Pages" section
+   - Go to repository Settings → Pages
-   - Under "Source", select "GitHub Actions"
+   - Under "Source", select "Deploy from a branch"

-   Note: Our workflow includes automatic enablement of GitHub Pages, so this step is optional.
+   - In the Branch dropdown, select "gh-pages" and "/ (root)"
+   - Click "Save"

+   This only needs to be done once after the first deployment.

 3. **Configure Environment Variables (optional)**